Frequently Asked Questions

 Do you take my insurance?

-We are happy to process and file dental insurance claims from several providers, and we are in-network with a number of plans including Delta Dental, Premier Dental, and Humana Premier.
+We are happy to process and file dental insurance claims from several providers, and we are in-network with a number of plans including Delta Dental, Health Partners, and Metlife.